CQL and Tennessee:

 With a focus on people through CQL’s Personal Outcome Measures® and a focus on data through CQL’s Online Data Tool, Tennessee’s Department of Intellectual and Developmental Disabilities (TN DIDD) utilizes in-depth analysis to improve their supports and services.
 This person-centered approach culminated in Tennessee becoming the first in the nation to achieve statewide network accreditation.
 Whether working with individual support plans (ISPs), provider organizations, state systems, CMS reporting or managed care organizations, TN DIDD collects and evaluates information about personal outcomes to enhance the quality of life and the quality of supports in their state.

 TN DIDD puts people in the driver’s seat, and CQL’s Personal Outcome Measures® interviews help steer ISPs and person-centered approaches.
 “There was a lack of dynamic plans.
-There was a lack of vision for people,” says Laura Vegas, Assistant Commissioner of Policy and Innovation for TN DIDD, adding “we talked about using Personal Outcome Measures® to help people figure out a vision for their life, and how the whole ISP helps support that vision for their life.”
+There was a lack of vision for people,” says Laura Vegas, (former) Assistant Commissioner of Policy and Innovation for TN DIDD, adding “we talked about using Personal Outcome Measures® to help people figure out a vision for their life, and how the whole ISP helps support that vision for their life.”

 The Personal Outcome Measures® process gathers information about what really matters to the person regarding relationships, rights, social roles, employment, housing and more.
 After a person’s outcomes are identified and life priorities are defined, provider organizations help people develop their ISPs and establish action steps to support them in achieving their own goals and dreams.

 “With CQL we found that we could quantitatively define what quality of life was for people,” states Vegas, “When you write these annual plans, you won’t be the same person in 365 days as you are now.
 The Personal Outcome Measures® helps us identify an individual's changing priorities to be more responsive.”
 Along with collecting information about the outcomes and supports for the ISPs, TN DIDD is able to gather other essential information.
-“The CQL Online Data Tool is so amazing because it has so many different data points” says Vegas.
+“The CQL data system is so amazing because it has so many different data points” says Vegas.

 Organizations, states and systems are able to collect and analyze data using a wide range of demographic information and enhanced Personal Outcome Measures® data at the individual level, to identify differences in outcomes based on: